AEB-labs/cruddl/docs/billing.md

 ## How it works

-Whenever a create mutation is called for a rootEntity that is configured as BillingEntity, a new entry in the `billingEntities` Database-Collection is created.

-An entry is also created, if an update mutation is called for a rootEntity that is configured as BillingEntity, where the keyField is changed.
+Whenever a _create_ mutation is called for a rootEntity that is configured as BillingEntity, a new entry in the `billingEntities` database collection is created.
+An entry is also created if the key field is changed for a rootEntity that is configured as BillingEntity.

 In both cases, if there already is an entry with the same keyField value, no billing entry is created.